aaronahmid/RobotArm/README.md

 - create ci/cd cycles from yaml files
 - use multiple environments
 - provision development databases easily
+- setting up local git repo, and using git commands easily from any directory in your terminal

 ## How to install
 > the current versions only runs on ubuntu-20.04